palantus/sitecore/README.md

 ### Add setup page,

 Add a route for `/<modid>/setup` (eg. `/sample/setup`) in `routes.mjs`.
 If this route exists, the mod is clickable in the mods overview page.
 Clicking it will redirect to the setup page.

+### Add custom sign in method

+Create a component in a file called `login-XXXX.mjs` in your mod and it will be shown on the login page.
+Note that it must export a property called `name` which contains the custom element name that should be used.